jonhjelm/docs-and-training/service_implementation/deployment_automated.md

   (`'200,201'`) or ranges (`'200-299'`) as well.
 * `interval` (must be an integer) is the number of seconds between two consecutive health checks.
+* In the clfpy CLI, answer "y" to the question on a custom health check.
+The CLI will ask you for all necessary input afterwards.